 These are a great visual way to inform teachers of the academic progress of each student in the school.
 Information collected from classroom assessments and work samples is displayed on these data walls, creating a whole school approach for the responsibility of monitoring student progress.

 One great benefit of monitoring student progress is that it allows the teacher to evaluate the effectiveness of their own teaching.
 If the majority of the class is finding it difficult to understand or demonstrate a specific objective, it may not be the ability of the students that is the issue.

 You may need to re-evaluate the delivery method through which the concept is being taught.

 To do this, it is especially important for teachers to assess their own instructional strategies to see if they are working.

 A collection of work samples and pre and post-learning tests may indicate that there is a need for the teacher to adjust their instructional strategies to better meet the needs of the students.
 At times, the need to re-teach a specific lesson may be required.

-A pre and post-learning test can be anything from a timed quiz to a set of simple work tasks which test a students ability and skill before and after learning new content.
-Keep them stored safely for quick reference in a binder, such as this one using our Rainbow Watercolour Classroom Theme Pack.
+A pre and post-learning test can be anything from a timed quiz to a set of simple work tasks that test a student’s ability and skill before and after learning new content.
+Keep them stored safely for quick reference in a binder, such as this one using our Rainbow Watercolor Classroom Theme Pack.
 Simply slip work samples and test samples into the folder, recording results as you go.

 Monitoring student progress can help teachers to make more informed instructional decisions and change their teaching style to improve the quality of their teaching.